Praxis® Technology and Engineering Education (5053) Practice Test

 Prepare for your test with realistic questions.

-The Praxis Technology Education exam is designed to measure the technological knowledge and skills that are essential for entry-level middle school and high school teachers.
+The Praxis® Technology and Engineering Education exam is designed to measure the technological knowledge and skills that are essential for entry-level middle school and high school teachers.

-Click “Start Test” above to take a free Praxis Technology Education practice test, and check out our premium-quality Praxis test prep resources by clicking the links below!
+Click “Start Test” above to take a free Praxis Technology and Engineering Education practice test, and check out our premium-quality Praxis test prep resources by clicking the links below!

 Exam Outline

-The Praxis Chemistry exam contains 120 selected-response questions, and you will be given a time limit of 2 hours.
+The Praxis Technology and Engineering Education exam contains 120 selected-response questions, and you will be given a time limit of 2 hours.

-The exam is split into six content categories, which are designed to cover the various competencies and points of knowledge that an educator should possess.
+The exam is split into five content categories, which are designed to cover the various competencies and points of knowledge that an educator should possess.

 The questions in this category assess your knowledge of the following:

-• The impact of technology on society and on social institutions
+• The impact of technology and engineering on the social institutions

 The questions in this category assess your knowledge of the following: